-Identifiable intangible assets Fair Val (in millio
+Identifiable intangible assets Fair Value (in millions) Useful life (in years)

-Non-compete agreements \$ ( 0.4 2
+Non-compete agreements \$ 0.4 2

-Trade names ( 0.7 Indefinite
+Trade names 0.7 Indefinite

-Developed technology 3 3.9
+Developed technology 3.9 3

-Merchant relationships 25 5.5 10
+Merchant relationships 25.5 10

-\$ 30 0.5
+\$ 30.5

 Goodwill, \$30.9 million, represents the excess of the gross consideration transferred over the fair value of the underlying net tangible and identifiable intangible assets acquired.
 Qualitative factors that contribute to the recognition of goodwill include certain intangible assets that are not recognized as separate identifiable intangible assets apart from goodwill.
 Intangible assets not recognized apart from goodwill consist primarily of the strong market position and the assembled workforce of TriSource.